Method Three

 What is Method Three?

-Method three was developed to provide flexibility in determining alternative cleanup levels for soil and groundwater.
+Method three was developed to provide flexibility in determining alternative cleanup levels for soil.
 This method allows for the use of site-specific soil data, aquifer data or both, and it also allows for the use of commercial/industrial exposure values without performing a full risk assessment under method four.

 Method three provides methods of determining site-specific alternative cleanup levels for three soil exposure pathways: inhalation, ingestion, and migration to groundwater.
 In this web calculator, the following site-specific soil and aquifer parameters may be modified: